ted-spence-avalara/developer-dot/avatax/dev-guide/index.md

 </ul>
 Welcome to the AvaTax Developer Guide!

 AvaTax is a real-time tax calculation for financial applications.
-This guide is intended for education use on how to incorporate your system with AvaTax.
+This guide is intended for educational use on how to incorporate your system with AvaTax.
+Should you require offline access to the the AvaTax API Developer Guide, it is also available as an <a href="../../public/misc/AvaTax-API-Developer-Guide.pdf" target="_blank">eBook download</a>.

-Copyright © 2017 Avalara Inc. All rights reserved.
+Copyright © 2018 Avalara Inc. All rights reserved.